graphile/crystal/packages/graphile-build/README.md

 will automatically generate types and fields based on your PostgreSQL database schema).

-An example of an application built on `graphile-build` is [PostGraphQL v4+](https://github.com/postgraphql/postgraphql) which allows you to run just one command to instantly get a fully working and secure GraphQL API up and running based on your PostgreSQL database schema.
+An example of an application built on `graphile-build` is [PostGraphile v4+](https://github.com/graphile/postgraphile) which allows you to run just one command to instantly get a fully working and secure GraphQL API up and running based on your PostgreSQL database schema.